kelsey-ek/of7azure/GUIDE/README.md

     * Containerport is used for connecting another container in the same pod

-2. Creat a pod
+2. Create a pod

-* Use the commane below for creating a new pod
+* Use the command below for creating a new pod

     ```kubectl create -f [yaml file name]```